TJCole03/Tomatoes/readme.md

 ### Purpose
 -------------------------------------------------------------------------------------------
 This is a basic API for a database for logging novel tomato varieties bred and propagated by university students around the world.
 Every year we have new varieties of tomato that get bred in academic institutions.
-We at University of X need a centralized database for students of natural sciences all around the world to log and document novel tomato varieties.
+I want to make a centralized database for university students to share their new botanical/mycological findings with each other and fellow researchers.

 ### Technologies_Used
  ------------------------------------------------------------------------------------------